-- 1. Well preserved old style post box in attractive corner building with brick wall enclosure (within the curtilage of a listed building). - 2.
-Centuries old bridge believed to be Saxon.
+- 1. Well preserved old style post box in attractive corner building with brick wall enclosure (within the curtilage of a listed building), Draycot Foliat. - 2.
+Centuries old bridge over River Ogg at Draycot Foliat believed to be Saxon.
 Reinforced by US troops in the 1940's. - 3.
 Church remains at Draycot Foliat. - 4.
 Commemorative Stone at Chiseldon Camp. - 5.
 Chiseldon Camp at Ridgeway View 1915 1974. - 6.
-Stone and Brick walls. - 7,8 Old brick railway bridges from Marlborough to Swindon line.
+Stone and Brick walls (references a-c) in Hodson (see appendix 6(6)) - 7,8 Old brick railway bridges from Marlborough to Swindon line.
 Includes Cuckoo bridge at Washpool. - 9.
 Historic building dating to 1877.
 Was once a Chapel and then morgue.
 Now the site of the Parish Council offices and local museum.
 These buildings are not listed.
 Unique purpose and design in the local area - 10.
 Millstone near Butts Road Cemetery. - 11.
 Steps between Church Street and Washpool. - 12.
 Iron bench and gate at entrance to washpool from Stroud's Hill. - 13.
 Stone at Stroud's Hill carpark entrance. - 14.
 Remains of train station wall at Stroud's Hill. - 15.
 Jubilee tree guard at Rec ground with time capsule buried underneath. - 16.
 Coronation Gates at Recreation Ground. - 17.
-Old stone walls along Turnball. - 18.
+Stone and Brick walls (references a-e) along Turnball (see appendix 6(17)) - 18.
 War Memorial on New Road. - 19.
-Brick wall at Canney Green, Chiseldon. - 20.
+Brick wall at Canney Green, near Canney Close, Chiseldon (appendix 6(19)) - 20.
 Red British Telecom box at Badbury. - 21.
 Royal Mail post box wall at Badbury (within the curtilage of a listed building). - 22.
-Stone and Brick walls.
+Stone and Brick walls (references a-c) at Badbury (see appendix 6(22))

-Policy 7: New play equipment
+Policy 7: New Play Equipment